cnifadkar/Chai-Chatbot/README.md

 # Chatbot with PyTorch
-This project presents a straightforward implementation of a contextual chatbot using PyTorch, designed to be accessible for beginners.
+This project presents a straightforward implementation of a contextual chatbot using PyTorch, designed to be accessible for all.
 The chatbot is built on a feed-forward neural network with two hidden layers, demonstrating the core principles of chatbot development.

 Key Features:
 - Simplicity: The codebase is kept simple and readable to help beginners understand the mechanics of chatbots.